Are Paleo bagels an oxymoron? Read on to learn…

 Finally, a breakfast loaf that we can enjoy without the crash.
 For those who have tried making their own bagels at home, fear not!
 This recipe doesn’t need the kneading.
 It skips the boiling and can be done faster than waiting in line for your baker’s dozen.
 No matter which way you slice it, in just 20 minutes, you’ve got a chewy-on-the-outside-fluffy-on-the-inside bagel ready for your favorite schmear.

-If you love this recipe, try 24 more quick and delicious, grain-free Paleo bread recipes in our best-selling book, Better Breads.
+If you love this recipe, try 24 more quick and delicious, grain-free Paleo and Keto-friendly bread recipes in our NEW book, Keto Breads.

 - 1 cup almond flour (90 g)